KanbaraAkihito/badsuccessor_py/README.md

 ### Required Permissions
 - Valid domain credentials (any user account)
-- `CreateChild` permission on at least one Organizational Unit
+- **ANY** of the following permissions on at least one Organizational Unit:
-  - This is often granted to regular users and considered "low risk"
+  - `CreateChild` permission
+  - `Write` permission
+  - `GenericWrite` permission
+  - `GenericAll` permission
+  - Member of default groups with write access (e.g., Authenticated Users)
-  - Tool automatically discovers writable OUs
+- Tool automatically discovers all writable OUs and shows specific permissions

 ## 🚀 Installation